-A study of racial and ethnic groups in American society featuring an examination of their history, cultural heritage, contribution, struggles, and hopes for the future.
-Emphasis will be placed on a strength-based analysis of diverse groups.
-Focus will also address working with families in a classroom and counseling setting to be best serve a multicultural society.
+A study of racial and ethnic groups in American society featuring an examination of history, cultural heritage, contributions, struggles, and hopes for the future.
+A strength-based analysis of diverse groups is emphasized.
+A primary focus is to create a deep understanding of diverse perspectives and the impact on teaching, schools, and families in the school community.
 Course content will guide students to be better informed and proactive in a multicultural society.